Price Interpretability of Prediction Markets: A Convergence Analysis: Proof of Main Results for Market Convergence Analysis

 Then optimality condition implies that, the optimal allocation $(\x_1^*,\ldots,\x_J^*)$ should satisfy,

 where $\mu\ge 0$ is the Lagrange multiplier for constraint (\ref{equ_thm:alloc-unique}).
-On the other hand, since $\rho_j(\cdot)$ is a convex risk measure for all $j=0,\ldots,J$, it has $\nabla_{\x_j} \rho_j(\cdot)\ge\0$ and $\nabla_{\x_j} \rho_j(\cdot)^T \e=1$ for all $j=0,\ldots,J$, which implies that $\omega_1=\cdots=\omega_J=\mu$.
+On the other hand, since $\rho_j(\cdot)$ is a convex risk measure for all $j=0,\ldots,J$, it has $\nabla_{\x_j} \rho_j(\cdot)\ge\0$ and $\nabla_{\x_j} \rho_j(\cdot)^{\top} \e=1$ for all $j=0,\ldots,J$, which implies that $\nu_1=\cdots=\nu_J=\mu$.
 (Otherwise problem (\ref{equ_thm:alloc-unique}) is unbounded, which will not give any Pareto wealth allocation.)
 Clearly, this is exactly the optimality conditions that characterizes the solution of $\P_{\po}^{\mathrm{RM}}$.

-We then prove the second part of the theorem.
-As previous analysis shows that $\omega_1=\cdots=\omega_J=\mu$, we consider (\ref{equ_thm:alloc-unique}) with all weights in the objective being $1$.
+As previous analysis shows that $\nu_1=\cdots=\nu_J=\mu$, we consider (\ref{equ_thm:alloc-unique}) with all weights in the objective being $1$.
 To simplify the notation, we let $\x_0=\y$.
 Then, using dual representation of convex risk measure and considering the Lagrangian, problem $\P_{\po}^{\mathrm{RM}}$ becomes

-Denote by $\q_j(\x_j)$ the optimizing probability generated from dual representation (\ref{dual_rep}) for a given $\x_j$ for all $j=0,\ldots,J$.
+Denote by $\q_j(\x_j)$ the optimizing probability generated from dual representation (\ref{def_U_V_RM_dual}) for a given $\x_j$ for all $j=0,\ldots,J$.
 Obviously, the gradient of $\rho_j(\cdot)$ at $\x_j$ is exactly $\nabla_{\x_j} \rho_j(\x_j)=\q_j(\x_j)$.
 Thus, if $\x_0$ and $(\x_1^*,\ldots,\x_J^*)$ are the optimal solution of problem $\P_{\po}^{\mathrm{RM}}$, it has,

 The above property means all the dual variables $\q_j(\x_j)$ should be identical at optimal solution.
 Thus, we may rewrite problem (\ref{dual_minmax}) in the following equivalent form,

 which further implies that the optimal objective value of problem (\ref{dual_minmax}) is independent to $(\x_0^*, \ldots, \x_J^*))$.
 Thus, we can find the limiting price by $\p^*= \arg\min_{\q \in\Theta_I}~\{\sum_{j=0}^{J} \alpha_j(\q)\}$.